 Cricut Maker uses a QuickSwap housing for their blades.

-They currently offer a double scoring wheel tip, engraving tip, debossing tip, wavy blade, perforation blade, knife blade, and rotary blades.
+They currently offer a double-scoring wheel tip, engraving tip, debossing tip, wavy blade, perforation blade, knife blade, and rotary blade.

 Silhouette offers an auto-blade, a regular blade, a premium blade, a deep cut blade, a 2 mm kraft blade, a 3 mm kraft blade, a rotary blade, and a punch tool.

 Cricut has more user-friendly labeling for blades.
 You can look at those blade names and know exactly what they do.
 The Silhouette blade names are more confusing, and I need to research before I know what to buy.

 Cricut offers pens in a variety of thicknesses, colors, and mediums, such as marker vs gel pen.
 They also offer infusible ink pens.

 Cricut pens are regular pens that can be used by hand or used with the machine.

 Silhouette, on the other hand, offers pens that can only be used with the machine.
 They have fewer colors and offerings.

-They do have a pen adapter to use with regular pens though.
+There are pen adapter sets to use with regular pens, though.

 Both brands offer a variety of vinyl types and colors.
 However, I find Cricut brand vinyl easier to find in stores where I live.

 They both offer matte, glossy, iron-on, patterned vinyl, and more.
 The vinyl can be used with either brand of machine.

 Cricut and Silhouette offer a few more machines and unique accessories.
 I have not tried most of these.

 Other Cricut Machines and Specialty Products

 The Cricut Explore 2 is their standard cutting machine.
-It comes in a variety of colors and is great for basic use, like cutting vinyl and paper.
+It comes in a variety of colors and is excellent for primary uses, like cutting vinyl and paper.

 The Cricut Joy is a small version of the Cricut.
 It’s perfect for travel or smaller crafts.